Will Interest Rates Change Gold Prices? Not Likely. But These 4 Things Might

 In fact, bullion demand has been on an all-around rise: The latest World Gold Council report shows that bar and coin demand jumped 33% during the third quarter.
 China’s 70% year-on-year increase in investment lead the way, although other countries played their part as well, like the U.K. where demand for physical bars and coins jumped 67%.

 As Telegraph’s John Ficenec explains, we live in times of uncertainty thanks to currency devaluation and money printing, which only serves to reinforce the yellow metal’s fundamentals.
 Interestingly enough, these economic factors also drive its price downwards, as they have in the past.
 Ficenec quotes Tudor financier Sir Thomas Gresham and “Gresham’s Law” which states that “bad money drives out good”.

 Gresham elaborated: “When a government overvalues one type of money and undervalues another, the undervalued money will leave the country or disappear from circulation into hoards, while the overvalued money will flood into circulation.”
 But as was the case in early 15th century Egypt, artificial currency devaluation paved the way for inflation and out-of-control prices while gold was being hoarded behind the scenes.
 Indeed, for thousands of years, gold has been used to follow the first rule of investment: Protect your capital.

 Ficenec also touches upon the metal’s future: While particularly worrisome with current rising demand, miners’ reduced profits also help establish gold’s long-term appeal.
 Lowered prices of the metal mean that mining companies will have no choice but to cut output, which will tighten supply for what could be a lengthy period of time.

-china, currency, frank holmes, gold, lawrence williams, lawrieongold, telegraph, united kingdom, world gold council, yuan
+china, currency, Featured, frank holmes, gold, lawrence williams, lawrieongold, telegraph, united kingdom, world gold council, yuan